azavea/districtbuilder-2/docs/architecture/adr-001-serverless.md

 ## Context

 District Builder 2 was designed to be a mostly-frontend version of the original tool.
 However, the tool must have user accounts and users must be able to save their maps.
-So even with the redesign, the app must have auth and some not-geospatial data needs to be stored by it.
-Instead of a backend server, the team was excited to build the backend using serverless technologies.
-This ADR details the options we looked into and the final decision made.
+So even with the redesign, the app must support authentication and data persistence.
+Instead of deploying a long-lived service, the team was excited to build the backend using serverless technologies.
+This ADR details the options we evaluated and the final decision made.

 ## Decision